tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 For the serial upload you must prepare the board with EspRecovery sketch and DFU mode.

-Choose the serial port in Tools menu Port and try to upload with the Upload button, but it is possible it ends with an error.
+The Upload button doesn't work, because the connection over Atmega with EspRecovery sketch can't negotiate a suitable baud rate with esp8266 bootloader.

-Other option is to use command "Export compiled binary" from Sketch menu.
+Use command "Export compiled binary" from Sketch menu.
 It creates file named ArduinoFirmwareEsp.ino.arduino_uart.bin in sketch source code folder Arduino/ArduinoFirmwareEsp.

 To flash with esptool:
 1. Create a folder ArduinoFirmwareWiFiLink in tools subfolder of your sketches folder (Arduino/tools), if it doesn't exist.
 2. move Arduino/ArduinoFirmwareEsp/ArduinoFirmwareEsp.ino.arduino_uart.bin to Arduino/tools/ArduinoFirmwareWiFiLink
 3. In Arduino IDE open the sketch EspRecovery from Examples of "Arduino Uno WiFi Dev Ed Library" or WiFi Link library
-4. Connect the board and upload the EspRecovery sketch (don't forget to set the board to Arduino Uno Wifi)
+4. Put the ESP on Uno WiFi into DFU mode - disconnect the board from power and then hold the DFU button while connecting the USB cable.
-5. Put the ESP on Uno WiFi into DFU mode - disconnect the board from power and then hold the DFU button while connecting the USB cable.
+5. Upload the EspRecovery sketch (don't forget to set the board to Arduino Uno Wifi)
 6. open the command line and go to folder Arduino/tools/ArduinoFirmwareWiFiLink. (on Windows `cd %USERPROFILE%\Documents\Arduino\tools\ArduinoFirmwareWiFiLink`)
 7. execute esptool with parameters.
 The first parameter -p should be the serial port where the Arduino is connected.
 All other parameters are the same for all setups: `-b 9600 write_flash -ff 80m -fm qio -fs 32m 0x000000 ArduinoFirmwareEsp.ino.arduino_uart.bin`